andracs/bridging-sustainability/manuscript/5-Sustainability-as-a-guiding-principle-in-software development.md

 Software architecture is a discipline that draws the overall lines of larger and more complex software solutions.
 How should the code be structured?
 How should the subsystems interact?
 How can the systems scale?
 How can the system be made robust, secure and resilient?

 Software architects make high-level design decisions and devise how different software components and modules can work together optimally to fulfill the functional and non-functional requirements of software systems.
 At the end of the day, these design decisions have significant sustainability impacts and should therefore take into account the five dimensions of sustainability.
 But where is the line between software and hardware platform sustainability?
 In the figure below, you can see how software sustainability is delineated from infrastructure sustainability.

 ![Figure 5.4](resources/I_5.4.png "Responsibility for sustainability is shared between cloud provider and cloud user.
 The software developer contributes by optimizing code efficiency, deployment, scaling and utilization.
 At the same time, the cloud provider takes care of 'infrastructure sustainability', which includes elements such as electricity, servers, cooling, water and waste.
 The illustration is from 'AWS Well-Architected Framework, Sustainability Pillar', which is Amazon's take on good software architecture.
 Source: Eisele 2022.")

 According to Amazon's AWS Well-Architected Framework, good software architecture should be based on expertise, security, reliability, performance efficiency, cost optimization - and new: sustainability ([Eisele 2022](https://www.redhat.com/en/blog/sustainable-software-architecture-architects)).
 The illustration shows the responsibilities of the cloud provider and the cloud user respectively, but it can also be interpreted more generally.
 One area of focus is the sustainability of the infrastructure itself, which includes power supply, buildings, operations, servers, cooling systems, networks, water supply and waste management.
 This will often be the responsibility of the data center.
 The remaining sustainability choices are the responsibility of the software developer and cover topics such as code efficiency, deployment, scaling and software design.
 AWS' model can help draw a clear division of responsibilities between the data center and its users.
 Many of the larger cloud providers such as Microsoft Azure or Google Cloud have similar guides for their platform.

-One situation that software architects should try to avoid as much as possible is vendor lock-in .
+One situation that software architects should try to avoid as much as possible is vendor lock-in.
 If the software architecture is built on a _proprietary technology_ (a unique, branded system) that only one vendor can provide and this technology turns out to be inappropriate, then you are locked in and cannot switch to other vendors. _Open standards_ and _open source_ can be a solution here, as open technologies make it possible (in theory) to change suppliers and solutions.

 _Design patterns_ (software patterns) are another tool in the sustainability toolbox.
 Design patterns are good, proven solutions to familiar problems that can be reused in similar situations.
 When a developer or architect says, "Hey, I've seen this technical challenge before and it usually can be solved with...", they are applying a software pattern or design pattern.
 There are many different design patterns, including design patterns for software architecture (architectural patterns), but in the context of this chapter we are most interested in "green patterns" and design patterns for sustainable software development.
 The Green Software Foundation is working to collect examples of green software patterns for e.g. web development, cloud and AI in a comprehensive catalog ([Green Software Foundation 2024c](https://patterns.greensoftware.foundation/)).